SaanDev/e-Callisto_FITS_Analyzer/README.md

 ### **Combine Time**
 Merge consecutive time segments from the same station and date.

-If files do not meet the expected criteria, a message box alerts the user.
+If files do not meet the required criteria, a message box alerts the user.

 ### Example: Combined Time Plot
 ![Combine Time](assets/combine_time.png)

-Combined data can be imported directly to the Analyzer.
+Combined data can be imported directly into the Analyzer.

 ---

-# 11. Saving Plots (New Formats)
+# 14. Saving and Exporting Plots

 All figures across the application can be exported in: